sitting-duck/javafx-inventory-app/README.md

 It uses its own system of what are called Competencies.
 I got a perfect score on this assignment so that distinction is not as importa nt here, but that will explain why you see "Competent" over and over in the score report instead of a GPA score.

+I've included 2 pdf files that show the assignment prompt and my score as well as a UMP Diagram of the program structure.

 A video walkthrough of my finished assignment can be found [here](https://youtu.be/BLtePhuMjMU).

 ![Main Form](mainform.png)